The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

-Today most sea-based aquaculture facilities are located in fjords or along the coastline.
-Waste feed, faeces, fish escapes and high concentrations of parasites have negative impacts on both the local environment and wild fish.
+Today most marine aquaculture facilities are located in fjords or along the coastline.
+Waste feed, faeces, fish escapes and high concentrations of parasites have negative impacts on both the local environment and wild fish stocks.

 SalMar has constructed the world’s largest offshore fish farm, Ocean Farm 1, and installed it off the coast of Norway.
-The open ocean offers more space for production fish, deeper waters and stronger currents.
+The open ocean offers more space for production fish, deeper and naturally well-aerated water, and stronger currents.
 Ocean currents are particularly effective for reducing the concentration of parasites and pollution that builds up in calmer coastal waters.
 Greater distance to the shore also minimises interactions with wild fish and problems such as interbreeding.